Foreknowledge and Free Will

 There are a number of objections to Middle Knowledge in the contemporary literature.
 Robert Adams (1991) argues that Molinism is committed to the position that the truth of a counterfactual of freedom is explanatorily prior to God’s decision to create us.
 But the truth of a counterfactual to the effect that if I were in circumstance C I would do A is strictly inconsistent with my refraining from A in C, and so my refraining from A in C is precluded by something prior in the order of explanation to my act in C. And that is inconsistent with my acting freely in C.

 Let us assume that the doctrine of Middle Knowledge is defensible.
 How does that avoid the conclusion of the argument for theological fatalism?
 Middle Knowledge does not entail the falsehood of any premise of the basic argument.
-Flint (1998) rejects some of the steps of the fatalist argument in addition to defending Middle Knowledge, which suggests that even though the theory of Middle Knowledge is a powerful theory of divine knowledge and providence, it is neither necessary nor sufficient to avoid theological fatalism by itself.
+Flint (1998) rejects some of the steps of the fatalist argument in addition to defending Middle Knowledge, and more recently blends of Ockhamism and Molinism have been defended (Kosciuk 2010), which suggests that even though the theory of Middle Knowledge is a powerful theory of divine knowledge and providence, it is neither necessary nor sufficient to avoid theological fatalism by itself.

 Here is an example of a typical Frankfurt case intended to show that an agent can act freely even when she lacks alternate possibilities: